Why I started gigging as a One-Man band!

 Playing with other musicians is a great experience but being able to do a full show on your own is empowering and fun.
-After many cancelled rehearsals and mismatched diaries I decided to embark on the trip of playing all on my Todd- as they say in the London.
+After many cancelled rehearsals and mismatched diaries I decided to embark on the trip of playing all on my Tod, as they say in London.

-There are many challenges to playing on your own though such as humping all your own equipment and not to mention playing all the damn instruments at the same time.
+There are many challenges to playing on your own- humping all your equipment solo and multi-tasking on instruments to name a few.

-My One-man band features harmonica(on a rack), guitar, foot tambourine and a unique drum made out of a 70's Samsonite suitcase - always a bonus after a festival show when you can quickly shove all your gear in the case and hop off the stage before the next act wants to souncheck.
+My One-man band rig features harmonica(on a rack), guitar, foot tambourine and a unique drum made out of a 70's Samsonite suitcase (a major bonus after a festival show when you can quickly shove all your gear in the case and hop off the stage before the next act wants to soundcheck).

-Living in Brentford (London), I follow in a tradition of One-Man bands with the infamous Don Partridge hailing from nearby and also living on a boat!
+Bizarrely I follow in a tradition of One-Man bands living in Brentford on boats with the infamous Don Partridge also once living nearby on a fine old vessel.

-One of the best aspects of being a solo troubadour must surely be the independence.
-I don't have to worry about band politics, musicians having 'musical differences' or annoying each other in the tour van.
+Being a solo troubadour is great.
+I don't worry about band politics, musical differences or annoying each other in the tour van.
 I'm a self contained artist responsible for my own destiny.

 see you at a gig soon.....